 The Interplay of Customer Experience and Employee Experience

-In order to talk about the impact of employee engagement on the office of the future, we must first consider three things proven to be critical to organizational success:
+In order to talk about the impact of employee engagement in the workplace of the future, we must first consider three things proven to be critical to organizational success:

 - Customer experience and why that matters